RepoCheyo/RandomDogs/README.md

 - Redux functionality to pass the user data alogn the App
 - Add doc everytime the API is called with that make a history page with all the dogs that they have seen
 - Like button on each called photo (Firebase & Redux)
+- Animations
+- Make it responsive

+## Future Integrations:

+- Get location with IP Address
+- Redux (Add a modal where all the dogs photos are rendered)
+- TypeScript
+- Framer Motion